mirovarga/bl/README.md

 (and directories) from the `templates` directory are copied to the `static` directory.

+> Draft posts are ignored when generating the files.

 ## Serving the Files

 `bl` includes a built-in file server.
 To start the server, `cd` to the blog's